penguinjournals/ansible-101/task1/task1.md

 In this task, you have to achieve the next goals:

-1. Start your [vagrant] (https://www.vagrantup.com/) machine defined in this folder
+1. Start your [vagrant] (https://www.vagrantup.com/) machines defined in this folder
-2. Check that you can access the machine with Ansible
+2. Check that you can access the machines with Ansible
-3. Check the date and time of the machine
+3. Check the date and time of the machines
-4. Get a list of the files in /root folder
+4. Get a list of the files in /root folder of one and then both of the machines

 [Tip] (http://docs.ansible.com/ansible/intro_getting_started.html)